Businesses

 The service provider should demonstrate the following required skills and qualifications:

-4. Quote / Proposal Format
+Quote / Proposal format

 Interested service providers must complete the Response Form provided with this RFQ to submit an offer.
+Submissions that do not use the Response Form will not be considered for assessment due to non-compliance with RFQ format.

-Technical Criteria
+Technical criteria

 MDF will assess each submission based on compliance with this RFQ, ability to meet the requirements as specified and overall value for money.
 The technical response will be evaluated using the following criteria:

-• B. Approach to delivering the Services (35%).
+• B. Approach to delivery of services (40%).

-• C. Qualifications and experience of proposed personnel (30%)+
+• C. Qualifications and experience of proposed personnel (20%).

 The technical score will account for 80% of the total score.

-Financial Criteria
+Financial criteria

-6. Contracting details
+Contracting details

 If your quote is successful, you will be required to enter into the Company’s standard contract for the types of goods or services being provided.
 In the provision of the Goods and Services, you will be required to comply with the Company’s policies, including (without limitation) its Business Partner Code of Conduct and any relevant Project Manual.
 Potential suppliers must also comply with the Company’s Business Partner Code of Conduct in the submission of any quotes pursuant to this RFQ.